Select Department

 Acapellas

 Again, like finding an instrumental, the search for an acapella can end up being a tiring and long-winded one that can often fall short.
-So where can you go to find acapella’s you don’t already have access to?
-We’ve round up a couple of our favourites below, to get you started.
-Some of which offer free downloads and others require a paid account to access.
-You’ll find plenty of studio-quality acapella’s here, as well as your fair share of DIY acapella’s.
-Some of which will suffice for a mashup, but others may not stand up when it comes to quality.
+Where can you go to find acapellas you don’t already have access to?
+We’ve rounded up a couple of our favourites below, to get you started.
+Some of these offer free downloads and others require a paid account to access.
+You’ll find plenty of studio-quality acapellas here, as well as your fair share of DIY acapella.
+There are tracks that will suffice for a mashup, but still others may not stand up when it comes to quality.
+Use your discretion and common sense to judge.

-There are many more where they came from, but that’s for another article.
+There are many more where they came from, but that’s for another article: The 5 best websites to find free acapellas for music producers.

 Beatmatching Tool

 It’s likely you’ve already chosen a combination of tracks that are going to sound good together.
 But if their beats per minute or BPMs don’t match, your mashup is going to sound out of time, and it’s never going to work.
-Your DJ software or DAW is likely capable of analyzing the BPMs of your songs.
-However, they won’t always accurately measure the BPM’s of your acapella.
-This is when you’ll need to load up the full version of the song (instrumental and vocals) to accurately determine the songs BPM.
+Your DJ software or digital audio workstation is likely capable of analysing the BPMs of your songs.
+However, they won’t always accurately measure the BPM of your acapella.
+This is when you’ll need to load up the full version of the song (instrumental and vocals) to accurately determine the song’s BPM.

-Once you’ve figured out the BPMs of your chosen tracks, your DAW is likely capable of warping your tracks.
-By speeding up or slowing down your audio effectively without distorting or altering their pitch.
+Once you’ve figured out the BPMs of your chosen audio recording tracks, your digital audio workstation is likely capable of warping your tracks by speeding up or slowing down your audio effectively without distorting or altering their pitch.
 Depending on your chosen songs, you’ll have to decide which track you’re going to speed up or slow down (or even make them both meet evenly in the middle to be less noticeable).

 Key Matching Tool